PM-Notes/Prince2/README.md

   - Product Status Account
   - Quality Register
   - Risk Register
-  - Update Lessons Log and Lessons Reports are issues as appropriate within the project, and definately at the end of the project.
+  - Update Lessons Log and Lessons Reports are issues as appropriate within the project, and definitely at the end of the project.

 ### Tolerance

-Projects don't always go 100% acording to plan and minor departues from plan will frequently occur.
+Projects don't always go 100% according to plan and minor departures from plan will frequently occur.
 To enable a project to run smoothly, without frequent and unnecessary communication between the different levels within the project team, Prince2 defines tolerances:

 - Time